Understanding Your Bill

 Groton Utilities sends each customer a monthly bill for utility services.
 This website is aimed at helping you to understand the information it contains.
-For personal assistance, please feel free to call one of our Customer Care Representatives at 860.446.4000.
+For personal assistance, please feel free to call one of our Customer Service Representatives at 860-446-4000.

-Your monthly bill is payable on receipt and becomes past due after 30 days.
-If you are having trouble paying your bill, please visit our Customer Care Center at the address below or call us to arrange a payment plan.
+Your monthly bill is due upon receipt and becomes past due after 15 days.
+If you are having trouble paying your bill, please contact Customer Service at 860-446-4000.

-Your bill’s middle section shows your electricity and water use for the month, based on readings from your electric and/or water meter.
+Middle section shows your utilities usage for the month, based on readings.
 Your average daily usage for each utility service is also included.

 Graphs at the lower left display your usage history for the past 12 months, so you can see how much electricity and/or water you have used in the past.

 - Budget Plan

 If you are on our Budget Billing Plan, a detailed account of your personal plan is in a box at the left center portion of the bill.